czj-Crazy/rails-pangu/README.md

 # Rails-pangu
 [中文文档 Chinese document](/README.CN.md)

-`Rails-pangu` is a **Rails 6(API Only)** boilerplate which follows cutting-edge solutions already adopted by the industry, notablly, [Devise](https://github.com/plataformatec/devise), [JWT(JSON Web Tokens)](https://jwt.io/), Postgres, Redis, Docker, Rspec, RuboCop, [CircleCI](https://circleci.com/).
+`Rails-pangu` is a **Rails 6(API Only)** boilerplate which follows cutting-edge solutions already adopted by the industry, notablly, [Devise](https://github.com/plataformatec/devise), [JWT(JSON Web Tokens)](https://jwt.io/), Postgres, Redis, Docker, Rspec, RuboCop, [CircleCI](https://circleci.com/) and so on.
 It is a solid production-ready starting point for your new backend projects.

 **Mixing all these solutions and letting them work perfectly is not easy.
 Here is an example**: